-1.1.
-Graduate Academic Office
+1.1 Graduate Academic Office (GAO)

-The Graduate Academic Office (GAO) serves as the graduate advising and administration unit and is administered by the Associate Chair of Graduate Studies and the Graduate Advisor.
+The Graduate Academic Office (GAO) serves as the graduate advising and administration unit and is administered by the Associate Chair of Graduate Studies, Graduate Coordinator and the Graduate Advisor.
 The Graduate Advisor serves to assist graduate students in admission, deadlines, course requirements, registration, and routine administrative issues.
-The Associate Chair of Graduate Studies is responsible for overall program administration and policy directions.
-Inquiries regarding the graduate program should first be made to the Graduate Advisor (grad@bme.ufl.edu), which can then be forwarded to the Associate Chair, as needed.
-The Graduate Advisor holds office hours and the Associate Chair schedules ad hoc appointments to meet with any student.
-Email grad@bme.ufl.edu to schedule an appointment as needed.
+The Associate Chair of Graduate Studies is responsible for overall program administration and policy directions, while the Graduate Coordinator serves to provide general guidance on advising and coordination of the MS program.
+Inquiries regarding the graduate program should first be made to the Graduate Advisor (grad@bme.ufl.edu), which can then be forwarded to the Graduate Coordinator or the Associate Chair, as needed.
+The Graduate Advisor holds office hours.
+The Graduate Coordinator and Associate Chair schedule ad hoc appointments to meet with any student.
+Email grad@bme.ufl.edu or the professors directly to schedule an appointment.

-1.2.
-BME Graduate Program Committee
+1.2 BME Graduate Program Committee (GPC)

-The BME Graduate Program Committee (GPC) serves to oversee the operation of the BME Graduate Program, ensuring policy compliance with both BME and the overall Graduate School, overseeing admission of incoming students, suggesting and approving policy changes, and reviewing student petitions.
-A student may petition the BME GPC with academic issues by submitting a formal written request with the GAO.
-The Graduate Advisor will serve to provide the appropriate forms for formal petitions and requests.
-Petitions must be formally approved by the GPC prior to enforcement.
+The BME Graduate Program Committee (GPC) serves to assist the Associate Chair of Graduate Studies in the operation of the BME Graduate Program, ensuring policy compliance with both BME and the overall Graduate School, overseeing admission of incoming students, suggesting and approving policy changes, and reviewing student petitions.
+A student may petition the BME GAO and GPC with academic issues by submitting a formal written request with the GAO (see Section 1.13 for further information).

-1.3.
-BME Graduate Student Council
+1.3 BME Graduate Student Council (GSC)